Work, Energy, and Energy Resources

 Section Summary

-- Work done against gravity in lifting an object becomes potential energy of the object-Earth system.
+Work done against gravity in lifting an object becomes potential energy stored in the object–Earth system.

 Conceptual Questions

-- In “Finding the Speed of a Roller Coaster from its Height“, we calculated the final speed of a roller coaster that descended 20 m in height and had an initial speed of 5 m/s downhill.
+- In Example 43.2, we calculated the final speed of a roller coaster that descended 20 m in height and had an initial speed of 5 m/s downhill.
 Suppose the roller coaster had had an initial speed of 5 m/s uphill instead, and it coasted uphill, stopped, and then rolled back down to a final point 20 m below the start.
 We would find in that case that it had the same final speed.
 Explain in terms of conservation of energy.

 - Does the work you do on a book when you lift it onto a shelf depend on the path taken?
 On the time taken?
 On the height of the shelf?
 On the mass of the book?